 What if you live in a “non-legalized” state?

 Obviously, CBD oil with higher amounts of THC from marijuana is out of the question if you live in a non-legal state, but CBD oil from hemp is a completely different story.
-According to projectCBD.org, “Federal law prohibits U.S. farmers from cultivating hemp as a commercial crop, but the sale of imported, low-THC, industrial hemp products is permitted in the United States.”
+With President Trump signing off on the updated U.S. Farm Bill back in 2018, hemp is now a commercially legal crop in the USA.

-Whether it’s legal, or borderline, the simple fact is that CBD seems to be working for millions of people across the U.S., for dozens of different uses.
+All in all, the simple fact is that CBD seems to be working for millions of people across the U.S., and for dozens and dozens of different uses.
 Here are the top conditions that people are using CBD hemp oil for.

-Ailments That CBD Oil may be Able to Help With
+Studies Suggest 12 Conditions CBD Oil May Be Able to Help With

 1) symptoms relating to Cancer and cancer treatments